NcStudios/NcEngine/docs/Help.md

 #### NC_EDITOR_ENABLED
     Default = true
     Flag used by both CMake and NcEngine specifying whether to include the debug editor in the final executable.
 Setting this to false at the time CMake is run will exclude the imgui lib and any source files related to the debug editor.
 Anything relying on those files should therefore be wrapped in #ifdef checks on this value.

+#### VERBOSE_LOGGING_ENABLED
+    Default = true
+    Flag used to enable extra logging of internal engine operations to the diagnostics file specified in config.ini.

 ## Directory Structure
 ----------------------